Welcome to chictopia! I think of you like the kilt and feel comfortable wearing it, go for it =]posted almost 5 years ago

 I think wearing it with button ups and blazers would work well, especially if they are of a more preppy style, mixing navy blues with the black of the kilt.
 If you are dressing it down keep all of your items (except neutrals) along the same tone of color, so darks..
 I agree with your burgundy or navy blue ideas.

 If you’re comfortable wearing it and you think you look good then go for it!
 I like it when guys challenge the norms in terms of dress :) Unfortunately I think you will probably still get looks and stares… :( I agree with irisanddaniel about maybe trying to wear pants underneath, I think that would dress it down.
-Let us know how you end up styling it!posted over 4 years ago
+Let us know how you end up styling it!posted almost 5 years ago

 I live in Scotland, so kilts are completely normal to me.
 I see them all the time, I love them and I love it when my partner wears his.
 Guys wear them to black-tie occasions with brogues, socks and flashes, sporran, Argyle or Prince Charlie jacket, dress shirt etc. I often see people wearing less traditional ones, e.g. solid black, or their traditional kilt with an ordinary shirt/T-shirt/sweater for a night out.
 The combinations you suggested sound great and if you wanted to dress up you could wear a shorter fitted suit jacket with the white T-shirt.
 I also really like chunky boots worn with kilts.
 Google Howie Nicholsby – he’s a kilt designer here in Edinburgh on a one-man mission to reclaim the kilt as everyday wear and he has loads of styling ideas.